DraftKings (NASDAQ:DKNG) Research Coverage Started at Needham & Company LLC

-Needham & Company LLC began coverage on shares of DraftKings (NASDAQ:DKNG) in a report published on Monday, Analyst Ratings Network reports.
-The brokerage issued a buy rating and a $81.00 target price on the stock.
+Needham & Company LLC began coverage on shares of DraftKings (NASDAQ:DKNG) in a research report report published on Monday morning, Benzinga reports.
+The firm issued a buy rating and a $81.00 target price on the stock.

-Several other brokerages have also recently commented on DKNG.
-Craig Hallum boosted their price target on DraftKings from $65.00 to $70.00 and gave the company a buy rating in a research note on Monday, March 1st.
-Macquarie increased their price target on DraftKings from $71.00 to $73.00 and gave the company an outperform rating in a report on Tuesday, March 16th.
-Northland Securities increased their price target on DraftKings from $55.00 to $70.00 and gave the company an outperform rating in a report on Monday, March 1st.
-Piper Sandler increased their price target on DraftKings from $58.00 to $67.00 in a report on Monday, March 1st.
-Finally, UBS Group increased their price target on DraftKings from $52.00 to $65.00 and gave the company a neutral rating in a report on Monday, March 1st.
-Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and twenty-one have given a buy rating to the company’s stock.
-The company has a consensus rating of Buy and a consensus target price of $65.90.
+A number of other equities research analysts also recently weighed in on the company.
+Jefferies Financial Group reissued a buy rating and set a $75.00 target price (up from $73.00) on shares of DraftKings in a research report on Tuesday, March 16th.
+Berenberg Bank initiated coverage on DraftKings in a research report on Tuesday, January 19th.
+They issued a sell rating and a $41.00 target price for the company.
+Sanford C. Bernstein started coverage on shares of DraftKings in a research note on Tuesday, January 26th.
+They issued an outperform rating and a $71.00 price objective for the company.
+Morgan Stanley raised their price target on shares of DraftKings from $60.00 to $66.00 and gave the stock an overweight rating in a research note on Monday, March 8th.
+Finally, Benchmark increased their target price on DraftKings from $69.00 to $75.00 and gave the stock a buy rating in a report on Tuesday, March 16th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and twenty-two have given a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and a consensus target price of $66.24.

 DraftKings Inc operates as a digital sports entertainment and gaming company in the United States.
 It operates through two segments, Business-to-Consumer and Business-to-Business.
 The company provides users with daily sports, sports betting, and iGaming opportunities.
 It is also involved in the design, development, and licensing of sports betting and casino gaming platform software for online and retail sportsbook, and casino gaming products.